 In determining whether an entity meets the definition of a qualified MCO, the Commissioner has discretion to explore various provider options that will be most advantageous to the population eligible for enrollment in the managed care programs.
-Providing the above requirements are met, the Commissioner may contract with any organization that meets the definition of a demonstration provider or participating entity under Minnesota Statutes, sections 256B.69 subdivision 2.
+Providing the above requirements are met, the Commissioner may contract with any organization that meets the definition of a demonstration provider or participating entity under Minnesota Statutes, sections 256B.69 subdivision 2, and 256L.01, subdivision 7 respectively.